 Proprietary funds.
 The proprietary funds provide the same type of information found in the government-wide financial statements, but in more detail.
 In addition to the single enterprise fund, SACC, that was discussed earlier, Helena has four internal service funds, Warehouse, Print-shop, Self (health) Insurance, and Liability Insurance.
-The net position of the Print-shop remained relatively constant, increasing only \$1,894.
-The Warehouse continues to operate at a loss, which was exacerbated when it had to close in mid-March due to the COVID 19 pandemic.
-The Warehouse net position decreased by \$12,168.
-The net position of the Self-Insurance fund increased slightly by \$395,438 largely due to the cancellation or postponement of elective medical procedures because of the pandemic.
+As mentioned earlier, the demand for copies in the Print-shop declined as a result of remote learning.
+The result was a decrease in net position in that fund of \$33,096.
+The Warehouse net position increased slightly by \$5,015, primarily due to a reduction of inventory purchases.
+The net position of the Self-Insurance fund decreased by \$1,080,464 largely due to increased health insurance claim payments.
 Premium increases continue to be substantially less than national averages.